NanduWasTaken/Global-School-List/README.md

    - Extracts school names to generate `json/schoolList.json` and `text/schoolList.txt`.
    - Commits the updated files back to the repository.

-## 📝 Disclaimer
-- This data is **not official** and may contain errors or outdated information.
-- For the most accurate and up-to-date eligibility status, always refer to [GitHub Education](https://education.github.com/discount_requests).

 ## 📥 Contributing
 If you find any incorrect or missing information, feel free to **open an issue** or **submit a pull request**!